coinbase/mesh-sdk-go/CONTRIBUTING.md

 * Add tests for your feature.
 You should be able to look at other tests for examples.
 If you're unsure, don't hesitate to [open an issue][1] and ask!
+* Run `make gen` before submitting the PR, it will make sure to update the code so that `make check-gen` passes in the CI.
+You should run `make check-gen` before sending out the PR.

 * Submit your pull request!